lunarc/lunarc_docs/docs/aurora_modules.md

 and have access to R.

 ## Working with a standard set of modules
-Many users of the Lunarc systems conduct similar tasks for many days, e.g. using the same pieces of software on different sets of data.
+Many users of the LUNARC systems conduct similar tasks for many days, e.g. using the same pieces of software on different sets of data.
 In this case users should consider creating **user collections** of modules.
 Working with user collections are a better alternative to e.g. adding **module load** statements to e.g. your **.bashrc** file.

 ### Creating and restoring user collections
 To create a user collection load the modules required for the task at hand.
 The command